AMVijay/containerization-learning/README.md

 ## Introduction
 Containerization is about
-* packaging application code and required Operating System libraries to run the code in any container execution platform on any operating system.
+* Packaging the application executable code and required library needed to run the code together and execute this package in container engine runs on an operating system.

-### Is JVM a Container Platform?
-By definition, in my view, JVM is kind of container platform (limited features).
-JVM is installed in operating system which controls the memory, CPU and thread allocation.
-JVM can run the compiled Java classes developed in any environment.

 ## Types of Container
 * Docker